 Department store anchors include Dillard's, JC Penney, Macy's, and Nordstrom.
 The food court offers a wide selection of vendors and plenty of seating around a cozy fireplace.
 There isn't a movie theater within the mall, but United Artist Stadium 12 is close by and for a larger selection, AMC Theaters 24 in Highlands Ranch is a 10-minute drive away.

 Located halfway between Denver and Boulder, Flatiron Crossing makes a convenient meeting point between the two cities.
 Department store anchors include Dillard's, Macy's, and Nordstrom.
 Other specialty stores include Pottery Barn and Crate & Barrel.
 A movie theater and several restaurant chains such as PF Changs and Il Fornaio are also located in the outdoor section of the mall.

 Colorado Mills takes the concept of outlet malls to a new level.
-Every store in the Mills offers merchandise at discount prices, from Ann Taylor Factory Store to Off 5th Saks Fifth Avenue Outlet.
+Every store in the Mills offers merchandise at discount prices, from Ann Taylor Factory Store to Saks OFF FIFTH.
 Bargains abound for shoppers willing to put in the extra effort.

 A movie theater and food court also are located within the mall.
 The only downside is the somewhat confusing layout of the mall, which divides each section into neighborhoods.